NaviCisco/StoneMistress/README.md

 C:\Program Files\Common Files\VST3
 </p>

+### OS X
+See next section to build your own AU copy.

 ## How to Build
 1. Create a new "Source" Group in the Projucer project file.
 2. Drag and drop the following files inside said Group located in the /images folder: